rokibhasansagar/FFmpeg-Builds/README.md

 ## Auto-Builds

-Builds run daily at 12:00 UTC (or GitHubs idea of that time) and are automatically released on success.
+Builds run at 01:00 UTC on roughly every 4th day of every month (or GitHub's idea of that time) and are automatically released on success.

-**Auto-Builds run ONLY for win64 and linux(arm)64.
-There are no win32/x86 auto-builds, though you can produce win32 builds yourself following the instructions below.**
+**Auto-Builds run ONLY for gpl and nonfree variants for all four supported platforms.**

 ### Release Retention Policy

 - The last build of each month is kept for two years.
-- The last 14 daily builds are kept.
+- The last 7 daily(!) builds are kept.
 - The special "latest" build floats and provides consistent URLs always pointing to the latest build.

 ## Package List

-For a list of included dependencies check the scripts.d directory.
+For a list of included dependencies check the `scripts.d` directory.
 Every file corresponds to its respective package.

 ## How to make a build